 Within the group, all children are supported in developing their potential at their own pace.
 Our regular planning sessions enable us to provide a wealth of experience from which your child can build and expand their knowledge and skills.

 The pre-school implements the Department of Education's Statutory Framework for the Early Years Foundation Stage (EYFS).
-The educational programme promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+This educational programme promotes teaching and learning to ensure children's 'school readiness'.
+It does this by giving children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 The children are encouraged to extend their vocabulary and fluency by talking, listening and showing attention by responding to stories, songs and rhymes.
 The children are given opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.